-in our incident database, we observed that Increased Accessibility typically manifested as increasing public access to otherwise private or access-controlled data for building AI/ML models (e.g., through the release of public datasets).
+specific to the AI privacy incidents in our dataset.
+For example, in our incident database, we observed that Increased Accessibility typically manifested as increasing public access to otherwise private or access-controlled data for building AI/ML models (e.g., through the release of public datasets).
 We also merged risks when they exclusively co-existed in our analysis.
 For example, we found that the Appropriation risk, the use of one's identity to serve the aims and interests of another, always manifested with the Distortion risk, disseminating realistic AI-generated false information about individuals.
 While these two categories can theoretically be separable (i.e., one can imagine Distortion without Appropriation or Appropriation without Distortion), to keep our taxonomy grounded on real incidents and not theoretical harms, we merged the two categories into a single Distortion category.
-We also found an entirely new type of privacy risk, Phrenology / Physiognomy, which is not captured in Solove's initial set of privacy risks.
+Finally, we found an entirely new type of privacy risk, Phrenology / Physiognomy, which is not captured in Solove's initial set of privacy risks.
 This privacy risk is unique to AI due to its capability to estimate sensitive personal attributes (e.g., sexual orientation, ethnicity) of individuals from their physical attributes (e.g., appearance, voice).